 Ribeye does have its share of fat that comes from the ribs.
 In fact, it has the most fat compared to other cuts.
 That’s why it’s one of the most tender, juicy, and flavourful cuts of meat.
 American meat lovers tend to leave it on as it also contributes to the meat’s insane final flavor.

 How Best to Cook Ribeye and Picanha

 Now, let’s discuss how best to cook both cuts for optimum results.

 For a 1-inch thick steak, between 9 and 12 minutes will suffice.
-Thicker steaks that are 1 ½ inches thick can be cooked for slightly longer—on average between 12 and 15 minutes.
-Just remember to turn your steak over a minute before you reach the half way point.
+Thicker steaks that are 1 ½ inch thick can be cooked for slightly longer—on average between 12 and 15 minutes.
+Just remember to turn your steak over a minute before you reach the half waypoint.
 This allows your meat to cook evenly on both sides.

 Whatever you do, I highly discourage you from smoking your picanha if you haven’t trimmed the fat.
 When exposed to high temperatures in a smoker, the fat cap quickly turns rubbery which can ruin the final result.
 Rather grill it.
 If you however insist on removing the fat cap, then you can go ahead and smoke it.

 The article would be incomplete without discussing ribeye and picanha flavors.
 Because of the fat content found in both cuts, it’s safe to say they’re equally flavorful.
 In fact, if there’s one thing meat lovers can agree on is both cuts don’t need seasoning.

 Picanha is so rich in flavor to the point any marinades, rubs, or seasoning will simply distort its taste.
 Rather stick to salt and pepper.
 The same goes for ribeye.
 If you feel you need to further tenderize it, do it for no longer than 40 minutes and get cooking!